pqpq/beer-o-tron/doc/numbers.md

 * It can't quite heat at 1&deg;/minute, but its not far off.
 * When trying to get to 75&deg;, the thermal cut out did its job and didn't reset before I stopped the test.
 With 65&deg;+ water in the loop, and adding 800W, the hot water was **too** hot!
 * At this point the code is saying `cold` (to the GUI), and heating, when, `t <= target - 0.5` and saying `hot` when `t > target + 0.5`.
-The graph isn't detailed enough to see, but when holding 40&deg; it hovers around t - 0.5.
+* The graph isn't detailed enough to see, but when holding 40&deg; it hovers around t - 0.5.

 ## Conclusions so far

 * If we leave the pump running, the coil will even out the temperature difference from top to bottom of the mash so we can probably get away with 1 sensor placed away from the coil.
 * Safety cut out has too low temperature.
-I have several others to try.
+It turns out to have been only 70&deg;, so will try a 90&deg; part.
 If these don't work it will have to be moved away from the element, but the point being where it is now, is to sense overheating when the pump fails.
-* We should heat *until* t, not t - 0.5.
-If we *start* heating at t - 0.4, we should hover around the set point without declaring the `cold` message too often (seeing the GUI go blue is distracting).
+* Some experiments with different control algorithms just lead to large overshoots, so we will stick with the simple "heat when t <= target - 0.5".
+Tests indicate hovering at 0.5&deg; low is fine as we're under reading by 0.5 to 0.7.
+* There is a lag created by having the temperature sensor in the mash away from the coil - it is measuring the temperature as convected away from the coil.